IKoshelev/ObjectLiteralWriter/README.md

 Library is available on NuGet https://www.nuget.org/packages/ObjectLiteralWriter/

-Ever had a case when you need to prepare data for a unit test, you have suitable object during runtime (i.e. you got if from DB) and you need to produce its literal for use in that test?
+Ever had a case when you need to prepare data for a unit test, you have suitable object during runtime (i.e. you got it from DB or another service) and you need to produce its literal for use in that test?
 ObjectLiteralWriter solves this problem.

 It will handle primitive values and built-in types, complex classes, nested objects, collections, tuples, etc...